 This application process is for those wishing to hire council owned or managed land, primarily to hold events in our parks, including events that use the Thames Towpath (within the borough).

-Organisers of street events, or any events that utilise or impact upon roads or pedestrian areas, will need to seek permission from Highways and Transport.
+Organisers of street events, or any events that utilise or impact upon roads or pedestrian areas, will need to seek permission from Network Management.
 If the event impacts on a Red Route, permission from TfL will also be required.

 Email firstname.lastname@example.org for further information.

 If the event uses a park in addition to a road or pedestrian area, then permission will be required from both departments.